ahmet8873/Next.js-tutorial/README.md

 ## 8. Suspense and Streaming

-Delve into the world of suspense and streaming in Next.js.
+Dive into the world of suspense and streaming in Next.js.
 Learn how to enhance user experience by efficiently loading and displaying content.

 ## 9. Caching